 The documentary also wanted to explore the universalities of emotions without glorifying them and that is a balance which is hard to achieve.
 It took Onir – the director – almost one full year to speak to these 6 diverse families, understand, and put together their journey for the world to see, without any cues or emotional influence.

-Each parent sharing at some point on how their new found purpose had enriched them in the way they had never imagined.
+Each parent shared at some point how their newfound purpose had enriched them in a way they had never imagined.
 As Rumi says, the light enters you at the bandaged place and this film shows those hearts that are bandaged, yet enlightened and lit!

 Here is the trailer